uken/fluent-plugin-elasticsearch/README.ElasticsearchInput.md

 ## Usage

-In your Fluentd configuration, use `@type elasticsearch` and specify `tag your.awesome.tga`.
+In your Fluentd configuration, use `@type elasticsearch` and specify `tag your.awesome.tag`.
 Additional configuration is optional, default values would look like this:

 ```
 <source>